mohamedveron/web-crawler/README.md

 # web-crawler

-This is simple simulation for web crawler with dumy web pages
+This is simple simulation for concurrent web crawler with dumy web pages

 ## Setup and running the crawler